-In more extreme cases where damage to the aluminium cladding is beyond repainting, you may consider over-clad your Lockwood home with our low maintenance, powder-coated aluminium weatherboard system called WeatherClad 21.
+We can over-clad your Lockwood home with a unique, low maintenance, powder-coated aluminium weatherboard system called WeatherClad 21.

-This over-clad system has been specifically designed to match the existing profile of the original Lockwood wall and can be installed without requiring a building consent.
-If you would like further information on WeatherClad21, please get in touch.
+This over-clad system has been specifically designed to match the existing profile of the original Lockwood wall and will make your home look like new again.